carnager/teiler/README.md

 # teiler - a little screenshot tool written in bash

-teiler uses dmenu (or rofi) to draw a menu which lets you choose between screenshots or screencasts.
+teiler uses or rofi to draw a menu which lets you choose between screenshots or screencasts.

-screenshots can be delayed and you can also draw areas to capture. teiler can also upload your files via scp, imgur or filebin (http://git.server-speed.net/users/flo/filebin/)
+screenshots can be delayed and you can also draw areas to capture. teiler can also upload your files via scp, imgur or filebin (http://git.server-speed.net/users/flo/filebin/) In addition it supports ix (for pastes) and amazon s3.

 ## Dependencies: